Self Care 101: A Step-by-Step Guide to Your Self Love Journey

 Words like self care and mindfulness seem to be all over the place these days, which is such a win as we all learn to become more introspective and accepting of who we are.
 This is a noticeably new trend, which means that more research and techniques are coming out all the time.
 An important part of your self care journey should be committing to trying new avenues for self care, and continuing to learn as these ideas advance.
 We can always learn to show ourselves more compassion and love.
 Keeping up on the most recent literature on the subject can help you find creative new ways to care for yourself!
 Read a book or download a new mindfulness app or even seek out online forums that discuss self care techniques.
 Engaging with new materials will teach you more and more about how to take care of your mental, physical and emotional state.

-Just like any relationship, practicing self-care and self-love takes time, patience and a level of commitment.
-Let Relish help you on your self-love journey with unlimited one-on-one coaching, customized lesson plans and more.
-Get started for free.
+Just like any relationship, practicing self-care and self love takes time, patience and commitment.
+Let Relish help you on your self love journey with unlimited one-on-one coaching, customized lesson plans and more.
+Click here to get started for free!